 Initial MRI Procedures

 Initial MRI data will be collected using a Siemens 3T Prisma scanner with a 32-channel head coil.
 Specifically, T1-weighted MPRAGE (*tfl3d1; TR/TE: 2300/2.27 ms; flip angle: 8°; 256 x 256 matrix; voxel size: 1 mm3; 192 slices) images will be collected and used for neuronavigation and registration purposes.
-For exploratory purposes, resting state functional scans will be acquired: T2*-weighted echo planar imaging sequence (epfid2d1; TR/TE: 614/36 ms; multi-band accel. factor: 8; flip angle: 52°; 104 x 104 matrix; voxel size: 2 mm3; 72 slices; acquisition time: 10:21 min) and multi-shell diffusion weighted images (*epse2d1; TR/TE: 3800/89 ms; flip angle: 90°; 140 x 140 matrix; voxel size: 1.5 mm3; 92 slices; b=3000, 1500 s/mm2; 99 directions).

 Theta Burst Stimulation (TBS) Procedures

 Neurostimulation will be administered using a MagPro X100/R30 (MagVenture, Farum, Denmark) stimulator equipped with a fluid-cooled 70-mm figure-of-eight coil (cool-B70).
 Resting motor threshold (MT) will be determined for both left and right hemispheres with the BrainSight2 (Rogue Research, Montreal, Canada) built-in two-channel electromyography (EMG) device.
 Readings will be taken from the opposite abductor pollicis brevis muscle using pre-gel disposable surface electrodes while stimulation is delivered over the respective motor cortex.
-Resting MT will be defined as the minimum intensity required to evoke greater than 50 μV motor evoked potential (MEP) in 5 out of 10 consecutive trials as determined by electromyography (EMG) (Rossini et al., 2015).
+Resting MT will be defined as the minimum intensity required to evoke greater than 50 μV motor evoked potential (MEP) in 5 out of 10 consecutive trials as determined by EMG (Rossini et al., 2015).

 T1-weighted images will be loaded into the BrainSight2 software and registered to MNI space after manual identification of the anterior and posterior commissures.
 From this, a three-dimensional reconstruction of the participant’s scalp and brain will be derived to define the target sites of stimulation.
-The BrainSight2 neuronavigation system will facilitate MRI-guided coil placement at the target foci (MNI co-ordinates): left lateral parietal cortex (-38, -38, 46) and right lateral parietal cortex (32, 44, 46).
+The BrainSight2 neuronavigation system will facilitate MRI-guided coil placement at the target foci, which were determined from meta-analysis of functional brain imaging studies for “dorsal visual stream” (Neurosynth; https://neurosynth.org/), yielding the following foci (MNI co-ordinates): left lateral parietal cortex (-38, -38, 46) and right lateral parietal cortex (32, 44, 46), corresponding to CP3 and CP4 respectively on the EEG 10-10 system.
 The coil will be placed on the lateral parietal cortex at a 45-degree orientation, with respect to the midline of the head.
 Stimulation will be delivered at 100% of resting MT.
 The stimulation parameters for each TBS session will consist of 600 pulses delivered in triplet 50 Hz bursts, repeated at 5 Hz for 2 seconds.
 For iTBS, each burst will be repeated after an 8 s rest, while bursts will be applied continuously for cTBS.

 Covariate adaptive randomization will be used to determine the order in which participants receive iTBS and cTBS as well as that in which the right and left hemispheres are stimulated during each session.
 There will be a minimum of one day of separation between TBS sessions to eliminate carry-over effects.
 To control for order effects, randomization will be counterbalanced within BDD and subclinical BDD groups.
 Gender will be balanced as a covariate.
 Participants, research assistants conducting the tasks, individuals involved in data analysis, and the primary investigator and co-investigator will be blinded to the condition until data analysis is completed to reduce placebo effects and biases.